geoffhumphrey/brewcompetitiononlineentry/README.txt

 Please read this entire document before attempting to install or use the application.

-This software utilizes PHP 5 and MySQL 4 or 5 to process and store data.
+- This software utilizes PHP 5.3+ and MySQL 5+ to process and store data.

-Your web server needs both of these installed and ready for use.
+- Your web server needs both of these installed and ready for use.

-Contact your web hosting provider if you have any questions.
+- Contact your web hosting provider if you have any questions.

 **********************************************************************